This page will help you understand Nevada alcohol laws. This could avoid expensive fines or even jail. Not to mention time and embarrassment.

 Nevada’s alcohol laws prohibit those under 21 from buying, illegally possessing, or drinking alcohol.
 (Of course they can drink under conditions noted above.)
 Otherwise, the penalty is jail for up to six months and/or fines up to $1,000.

 There are no statewide laws prohibiting open alcohol containers in public.
-However, local ordinances often prohibit open containers.
+Although local ordinances do.

 Some states prohibit public intoxication, whereas others explicitly legalize it.
 Nevada is among the latter.
-In fact state law prohibits any jurisdiction from making it illegal.
+In fact state law prohibits any county or town from making it illegal.

 Those under 21 may not enter stand-alone bars, taverns, or saloons.
-That is, establishments whose primary business is serving alcohol.
+That is, venues whose primary business is serving alcohol.

 C. Driving and Alcohol

 Driving with a BAC at or above the legal limit is an offense in and of itself.
-However, courts can convict drivers of DUI with a lower BAC.
+But courts can convict drivers of DUI with a lower BAC.
 That’s because lower levels impair some people.
 On the other hand, many people have great tolerance.
 So illegal levels don’t impair them.
-However, they can’t present this fact as evidence in their defense.
+But they can’t present this fact in their defense.

 The exact penalties for DUI depend on the facts.
 And also on the judge.